rob-burrus/CarND-Path-Planning-Project/README.md

 # CarND-Path-Planning-Project
 Self-Driving Car Engineer Nanodegree Program

+## Model Documentation
+The model can be broken down into 2 major steps: (1) Calculating the cost of each lane, selecting the "desired lane" based on these costs, and then choosing the lane ("chosen lane") based on safety (2) Using the "chosen lane" and previous path points to generate a a trajectory
+# Choosing the lane
+Calculate the cost of being in each lane by evaluating the sensor fusion data about other cars on the road.
+I am using 4 different costs:
+1. If the car is in another lane and is close ahead or close behind, register an overwhelming cost because it is not safe to go into this lane.
+2. If the car is ahead of us (in any lane), register a cost proportional to the difference between the car's speed and our target speed (49.5 mph).
+The slower the car is going relative to our target speed, the more cost it will accrue
+3. Register a cost proportional to the distance the car is from our car.
+The closer the car is to us, the higher cost it will generate.
+4. Register a small cost for any lane that is not our current lane.
+We want to stay in our lane unless one of the above costs compells us to change
+The lane with the least cost becomes our "desired lane".
+If our desired lane is next to our current lane, we simply set our "chosen lane" to be the desired lane.
+If our desired lane is more than 1 lane away (i.e. current lane = 0 na ddesired lane = 2) then we check whether it is safe to move through the middle lane.
+If so, we set the chosen lane to the middle lane.
+If not, we stay in our lane.

+# Creating a trajectory

 ### Simulator.
 You can download the Term3 Simulator BETA which contains the Path Planning Project from the [releases tab](https://github.com/udacity/self-driving-car-sim/releases).

 In this project your goal is to safely navigate around a virtual highway with other traffic that is driving +-10 MPH of the 50 MPH speed limit.
 You will be provided the car's localization and sensor fusion data, there is also a sparse map list of waypoints around the highway.
 The car should try to go as close as possible to the 50 MPH speed limit, which means passing slower traffic when possible, note that other cars will try to change lanes too.
 The car should avoid hitting other cars at all cost as well as driving inside of the marked road lanes at all times, unless going from one lane to another.
 The car should be able to make one complete loop around the 6946m highway.
 Since the car is trying to go 50 MPH, it should take a little over 5 minutes to complete 1 loop.
 Also the car should not experience total acceleration over 10 m/s^2 and jerk that is greater than 50 m/s^3.